 Activist deceived into relationship with undercover officer awarded £230,000

-The Metropolitan Police and the National Police Chiefs Council have been ordered to pay compensation to Kate Wilson.

-An environmental activist who was deceived into a nearly two-year relationship with an undercover officer has been awarded almost £230,000 compensation after winning a landmark tribunal case against the Metropolitan Police for breaches of her human rights.
+An environmental activist who was deceived into a nearly two-year relationship with an undercover officer has been awarded nearly £230,000 in compensation after winning a landmark tribunal case against Metropolitan Police.

-Kate Wilson 41, began a relationship with Mark Stone shortly after first meeting him in 2003 and had a “whirlwind romance” for more than a year before they split amicably in 2005, when she moved to Spain.

-In 2010, Ms Wilson found out he was a married police officer called Mark Kennedy who had been sent to spy on activists as part of the Met’s National Public Order Intelligence Unit (NPIOU).
+Kate Wilson had a “whirlwind romance” with undercover officer Mark Kennedy after he was sent by the now-disbanded National Public Order Intelligence Unit (NPOIU) to spy on an environmental activist group Ms Wilson was associated with.

+The relationship ended amicably in 2005 after more than a year when Ms Wilson moved to Spain.
+However, five years later she discovered that her former lover, who she knew as “Mark Stone” – his cover identity – was a police officer.

-Helen Ball, the Met’s Assistant Commissioner for Professionalism, said: “We recognise the gravity of the judgment in this case, which outlined a series of serious failings that allowed Kennedy to remain deployed on a long-term undercover deployment without the appropriate level of supervision and oversight.
-This resulted in Ms Wilson’s human rights being breached.
+In a statement, Helen Ball, the Met’s Assistant Commissioner for Professionalism, said: “We recognise the gravity of the judgment in this case, which outlined a series of serious failings that allowed Kennedy to remain deployed on a long-term undercover deployment without the appropriate level of supervision and oversight.

 “Significant work has been undertaken to ensure undercover officers and those authorising their deployment understand the legal limits within which they operate, including the core concepts of deployments needing to be necessary and proportionate, and the need to minimise collateral intrusion into the private lives of others.